-Library services began in 1901 with the founding of the Lake Charles Public Library and were expanded in 1944 when the Calcasieu Parish Library system was created.
-The libraries were merged in 1973 as the Calcasieu Parish Public Library and continue to enjoy broad public support for library services.
+Library services began in 1901 with the founding of the Lake Charles Public Library.
+It was expanded in 1944 when the Calcasieu Parish Library system was created.
+The two systems merged in 1973 as the Calcasieu Parish Public Library.

 The Calcasieu Parish Public Library surveyed library visitors to get an idea of how much their service would cost the visitors if they obtained it from commercial sources.
 Through a partnership with The College of Business at McNeese State University, the survey data was analyzed and an assessment of the costs and benefits of the library system was produced.
 Dr. Michael M. Kurth, Professor of Economics, prepared the study, with the data being compiled and analyzed by MBA student Elizabeth C. Kelly as part of her internship requirement.